nastyam1994/hotdog-frontend/README.md

 To get started with the HotDog Frontend project, follow these steps:

 1. Clone the repository.
-2. Navigate to the project directory.
-3. Install the necessary dependencies.
-4. Run the application.
+2. Open the project in WeChat IDE: Launch WeChat IDE and open the HotDog Frontend project by navigating to the project directory within the IDE.

 ## Contributing